tyseer2335/forecast-ai/deliverables/D1/planning.md

 ###### Management:
 - **Jira**

+Most of these are flexible for changes.
+We will make an update in our README file for the latest stack.
+So far, they have been approved by our partner.

 ----
 ## Intellectual Property Confidentiality Agreement
 > Note this section is **not marked** but must be completed briefly if you have a partner.
 If you have any questions, please ask on Piazza.